Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

-We use the \methodName~predictions of user-perceived privacy to optimise the parameters of differentially private mechanisms.
+Hence, we explore a third research question: \begin{shadedquotation} \textit{RQ3:} \textbf{Can gaze‑based predictions of perceived privacy be integrated into privacy-preserving frameworks (such as Differential Privacy) to optimize utility while aligning with user expectations?} \end{shadedquotation} We use the \methodName~predictions of user-perceived privacy to optimise the parameters of differentially private mechanisms.
 Differentially private mechanisms obfuscate sensitive data samples such that only a limited amount of information about the private data can still be deduced from the obfuscated output of the mechanism.
 The exact amount of acceptable leakage depends on a privacy budget parameter $\varepsilon>0$, which determines the obfuscating noise added by the mechanism.
 If $\varepsilon$ is small, the privacy guarantee becomes stronger, but usually, the output of the mechanism is less accurate, and usability decreases.
-It is therefore important to not choose the privacy budget $\varepsilon$ too small, i.e. to only add the minimal amount of noise that guarantees a target privacy level.
-The optimisation of DP-parameters has therefore seen much attention in recent years \cite{hsu2014differential, lee2011much, jorgensen2015conservative, boenisch2022individualized}.
+It is therefore important not to choose the privacy budget $\varepsilon$ too small, i.e., to only add the minimal amount of noise that guarantees a target privacy level.
+The optimisation of DP-parameters has therefore seen much attention in recent years \cite{jorgensen2015conservative, boenisch2022individualized, niu2021adapdp}.

-Our new dataset \methodName~and the resulting ML model~predictions provide a new way to determine $\varepsilon$ which reflects a user's perceived privacy.
-Depending on the actual use case we propose different mappings from perceived privacy levels to $\varepsilon$-values.
+Our new dataset \methodName~and the resulting ML model~predictions provide a new way to determine $\varepsilon$, which reflects a user's perceived privacy.
+Depending on the actual use case, we propose different mappings from perceived privacy levels to $\varepsilon$-values.
 We evaluate how each mapping affects the utility of the obfuscated output dataset and show that our gaze-based approach outperforms previous work.